 That works like every translation, but there is a bug right now: the name of your pcf control is not translated when shown in the ribbon “Show As” command.
 I’ve reported the bug.
 Until it will be fixed, I’ve implemented a workarround.

-In case you have some edit/save features in your grid, the dataset component should also check the disabled state of the record where the subgrid is placed.
+In case you have some edit/save features in your grid, the dataset component should also check the disabled state of the record where the subgrid is placed, and disabled the grid too.

 I haven’t implemented it yet, but I consider doing this.
 Since the ModelDriven Apps are running on several devices, the width might be very limited; having scroll bars both horizontal and vertical is not something the user should have to deal with.